4 mins read

 High inflation can be a serious problem for the US economy, and it is important to understand the long-term effects of high inflation on the economy.
 By understanding the causes and effects of high inflation, Fed is taking a considerate approach to raising interest rates that will effectively help lower the inflation numbers.
 Fed has maintained its stance on controlling inflation and bringing it to an effective median rate of 2% over the course of time.

-Create a free checking account within 5 mins
+Create a free Juno account within 3 mins